im-in-space/blocking-list/README.md

 #### The spam list

-All those users are suspended for sending spam messages.
+All those users are suspended for sending spam messages or creating a profile with advertisement links.

 - `AmandaPeterson@humblr.social`
 - `anddyn810@im-in.space`